mleonowicz/3DJigsawSolver/README.md

 We introduce two types of mutations:
 * In crossover operator when calculating the best-fit puzzle a randomly chosen puzzle from the available pieces is picked and added to the kernel instead with probability $\alpha$.

-* After the crossover operator with probability $\beta$ we perform mutation by reversing the order of the puzzle placement in the third dimension (depth).
+* After the crossover operator with probability $\beta$ a mutations is perfomed by reversing the order of the puzzle placement in the third dimension (depth).
 Lets consider layers of puzzle pieces, placed along the third dimension.
 Two indices are picked $0 \leq i \leq j \leq Z$ and then puzzles layers between the $i$ and $j$ are inversed.
 For example if $i = 2$ and $j = 5$ then pieces of depth $2$ swap with pieces of depth $5$ and pieces with depth $3$ swap with pieces of depth $4$.

 ## Results